 This recipe only takes 2 hours of slow cooking, so it’s not a crockpot dessert recipe that requires all day to make.
 During which time may I add, the house fills with the amazing scent of apples and cinnamon.
 There’s nothing more comforting!

-To throw this recipe over the top, I love the addition of the 3-ingredient warm vanilla sauce.
+To throw this recipe over the top, I love the addition of the 3-ingredient warm vanilla sauce over the apple mixture and crisp topping.
 It really is the perfect topping and compliment to the recipe.

-While there’s plenty of traditional apple crisp recipes out there, this warm vanilla sauce makes this one stand out as something pretty special.
-You’ll be reminded of that with each and every bite too!
+While there’s plenty of traditional apple crisp recipes out there, this warm vanilla sauce makes this crock pot apple crisp stand out as something pretty special.
+You’ll be reminded of that with each and every bite of this delicious recipe too!

 - 3 Tbsp sugar